megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-services.md

         toF("kubernetes-services:///?kubernetesClient=#kubernetesClient&operation=listServices").
         to("mock:result");

-This operation return a List of services from your cluster
+This operation returns a List of services from your cluster

--   listServicesByLabels: this operation list the deployments by labels on a kubernetes cluster
+-   `listServicesByLabels`: this operation lists the deployments by labels on a kubernetes cluster

 <!-- -->